godotengine/godot-docs/getting_started/step_by_step/exporting.rst

 .. image:: img/export_web_files.png

 Viewing the `.html` file in your browser lets you play the game.
-However, you can't open the file directly, it neds to be served by a web server.
+However, you can't open the file directly, it needs to be served by a web server.
 If you don't have one set up on your computer, you can use Google to find suggestions for your specific OS.